kos-conf/f1-leaderboard-v2/README.md

-# F1 Live Leaderboard Application
+# F1 Leaderboard App v2

-This application provides a live view of an F1 racing leaderboard, along with detailed information about a selected driver.
-It uses a backend (Python with FastAPI) to retrieve and process data from Confluent Cloud (Kafka) and a frontend (React with Vite) to display the information.
+A real-time F1 racing leaderboard with live position updates, AI-powered commentary, and interactive driver selection powered by Kafka streaming and React.
+Experience the thrill of live F1 racing with dynamic position changes, automated race commentary, and the ability to follow your favorite driver's journey from start to podium finish.

+> Looking for the original version?
+[Check out F1 Leaderboard App v1 here.](https://github.com/conflkrupa/F1-Racing-Leaderboard-POC/tree/main)

 ![](images/architecture.gif)